Stumblinbear/agui/README.md

     pub child: WidgetRef,
 }

-impl WidgetBuilder for MyWidget {
+impl WidgetView for MyWidget {
     // Widgets can return nothing, one or more children, or an error.
 BuildResult is the enum we use to cover those possibilities. fn build(&self, ctx: &mut BuildContext) -> BuildResult {
         // `ctx.set_layout_type` is what we use to define this widget's layout type (row, column, grid). ctx.set_layout_type(LayoutType::Row);

         // `ctx.set_layout` is what we use to define this widget's layout parameters. ctx.set_layout(Layout::clone(&self.layout));